vetscience/HPGAP/README.md

 udocker run -v <the path to your git cloned directory>:<the path to your git cloned directory> -v <the path to your working directory>:<the path to your working directory> --env="PATH=<the path to your git cloned directory>" HPGAP_c1 /bin/bash -c 'HPGAP.pl --config <the path to your configuration file>'
 ~~~

+This command will generate an HPGAP.main.sh in your working directory.
+You should first try to run the HPGAP.main.sh step by step.

 ## Usage